lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: Featherpad-spellcheck.png

 To view what words you have added to your dictionary :menuselection:`Edit --> User Dictionary`.
+To get spellcheck to work the first time you will need to select a langauge to run on :guilabel:`Hunspell dictionary path` on the :guilabel:`Text` tab of Featherpad prefrences.

 Saving Sessions
 ---------------